Chapter 45 : Real

 My hand shot out, groping at the wall until I found the familiar switch and quickly flicked it on.
 Immediately, Freddy and Potter groaned in protest as the room was doused in dazzling white light.

 “Next time you try to blind us, can you do it when we’re, I don’t know, not carrying an unconscious human?”
 Potter grumbled as he trudged forward, holding Evelyn’s ankles in his hands.
 Freddy grunted in agreement, straining to lift the poor girl's other half by the arms.
 Together, the two rambled forward, her limp body slung between them.

 I ignored Potter's irritated jab, however, as I stared blankly at the room before me.
-I was too bewildered by our surroundings to make even a half-hearted attempt at bickering.
+My hand listlessly yanked through my hair, now its usual crimson color since I'd magicked myself back to my normal appearance.
+I was too bewildered by our surroundings to make even a half-hearted attempt at bickering with Fred and Potter right now.

 After almost a whole year, I was home.
 The last time I’d been inside my mother’s house, I’d been packing my trunk in preparation for my Fifth Year at Hogwarts.
 And here I was now, back home and shivering in my dark kitchen at two in the morning, a completely different person with a completely different life.